MyPetLobster/booksight/README.md

 * Explore and compare other AI models.
 * Implement token counter for AI API calls.

+### **Reflections (6/17/2024 (GO CELTICS!)):**
+* I actually achieved all of my personal learning goals and project goals.
+I'm really proud of that.
+There is, however, a small caveat.
+The overall accuracy of Booksight is...well, let's just say it's not 20/20.
+I'm still working on improving the accuracy of the book identification process and intend to continue to work on this project after it's been submitted.
+I had to force myself to stop working on it for now and finish up this README.
+My next step will be to dive deeper into the math of it all and really try to understand how I can improve my matching algorithms as well as the image pre-processing and OCR settings.
+* Some specific areas where the application struggles --
+    - Reflective spines are a nightmare.
+Any preprocessing that solves that issue only cause more issues with other spines.
+I've accepted defeat here for now.
+I scan all the spine images for OCR, then I also scan the entire original image for OCR.
+This picks up the text from any missing spines and 9/10 times the AI can suss that out and I'm able to create a spine object for that book.
+However, it is missing the color and dimensions of the spine, so I can only provide basic/generic data for those books.
+(I may look into training my own model to detect reflective spines in the future, or supplementing the AI models with a model that can detect reflective spines.)
+    - Differentiating between the hardcover and paperback versions of the same book if the book covers are identical and the proportions are roughly the same.
+(I'm not sure where to start solving this issue honestly.
+Early in the process I was converting pixels to inches if I found a confident match, but to keep things balanced while tracking confidence scores, that meant I had to run the entire matching process again if the px_to_inches multiplier changed.
+I decided to just use the ratios for dimension matching.
+But I guess if I did have a way to get the actual dimensions, I could differentiate between the two versions of the book.
+I'll have to look into that.)
+    - Reading text if the spines are not very close to perfectly upright or flat.
+If not at 90 or 180 degrees, the OCR results are often pretty terrible.
+At one point, I had this solved by rotating the images multiple times and scanning each one, but that was too slow and I had to abandon that idea.
+(One possible solution is to train a model to detect the angle of the spine and rotate the image accordingly before scanning for text....Just thought of that while typing this.)
+    - The entire process is bottlenecked by ISBNdb's rate limiting.
+One call per second when I have to check 10+ ISBNs per book means the process can take forever.
+(I am definitely going to figure out an alternative to using ISBNdb.
+I may be able to use Open Library and Google Books combined to get all the data that I need from the ISBNs.)

+* It's wild how fast AI models are changing.
+In the two months or so I've been working on the project, I've had to update my OpenAI model options twice and Gemini models once.
+I made that aspect of the code more modular so that I can easily update the models in the future.
+It's really so exciting to be working with these tools and to be starting my coding journey at a time when AI is advancing so rapidly.
+I was pleased with how I incorporated the AI models into the project, and quite proud of the token counter I created to keep track of usage for all the different models.
+* I'm really happy with the web application.
+I think it looks great and it's very simple/user friendly.
+I'm especially proud of the AJAX implementation.
+I had never used AJAX before, and I was able to figure it out and implement it in a way that I think really enhances the user experience by continuously updating a pseudo-terminal with the progress of the book identification process.
+This includes photos of the bounding boxes around books and individua spine OCR results.
+* Like I said, the interface is very simple in design.
+But I feel like the elements all work together seamlessly and I love how the animations came out across the site.
+Little things like the navbar icon disappearing when the user scrolls down and the footer only fading into existence when the user hits the bottom of the page, are things that would have been impossible for me to do just a few months ago.
+I'm really proud of the way the site looks and feels.
+This was by far the quickest and easiest part of the project for me.
+* The mobile styling was also a breeze.
+I remember being overwhelmed trying to setup media queries for my CS50x project.
+This time around, I was able to do it quickly with no stress at all.
+* I set up my own logging system for the project.
+It records all the steps of the process and doubles as what the user sees in the CLI version of the application.
+It's very detailed and I think it's very clear and easy to read.
+The log files have been a lifesaver many times throughout the coding process and I think some people would be interested in  reading through some of the process.
+The log files are included along with the export files in the email that the user receives when the book identification process is complete.
+* The CLI version of the application also came out great.
+I created that after the web app, so it was a good learning process to translate things like the web app submission form and image uploading process into a CLI.
+The CLI version is a fun way to experience Booksight.
+It's a little more interactive than the web app, and I think it's a great way to show off the core functionality of the project.
+I'm really happy with how it came out.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>